airshipit/deckhand/docs/design.md

 * layering - helps reduce duplication in configuration while maintaining auditability across many sites
-* substitution - provides separation between secret data and other configuration data, while allowing a simple, file-like interface for clients
+* substitution - provides separation between secret data and other configuration data, while allowing a simple interface for clients
-  * These documents are designed to present consumer services with ready-to-use documents which may include secrets.
 * revision history - improves auditability and enables services to provide functional validation of a well-defined collection of documents that are meant to operate together
-* validation - allows services to implement and register different kinds of validations and report validation errors
+* validation - allows services to implement and register different kinds of validations and report errors

 ## Documents